Ladybirds

 Explorers

 Please look at our EYFS curriculum page to look further at the EYFS curriculum.
-Additionally, look through our Twitter feed for regular updates about what we have been up to.
+Additionally, look over our Seesaw and Class dojo pages for regular updates about what we have been up to.
+It is important that you are connected to your child’s pages so that you can see their learning journey.

 Snack: Children will have the opportunity to access snack daily.
 Snack will consist of a range of healthy foods such as fruit, vegetables and bagels.
 We also bake within our sessions and encourage children to explore new foods.
 Children will be provided with the opportunity to access milk and water at their leisure, throughout the day.